marigesualdo/Instacart_Basket_Python_Project/README.md

 ## Folders
 The project contains the following folders:

-Analysis/Visualizations: contains all visualizations used in the project, there are 2 extra folders:
+Analysis/Visualizations: contains all visualizations used in the project, there are 2 extra folders: customer_profile (all data on customer profile visualizations) and general_charts.

-Porject Management:
+Project Management: Contains the project brief.

-Scripts:
+Scripts: All the jupyter notebooks are here.
+The folder 4.10 Final project results contain all analysis from the final project that are represented on the final excel presentation.

-Sent to client:
+Sent to client: Contains the final presentation excel file with results, conclusions and recomendations.